vincentdkafka/AI_HarshKurware/README.md

-# AI-Powered Knowledge Graph → Manim Animation Automation
+# AI-Powered Knowledge Graph → Manim Animation Automation.🚀📚

 ## Project Overview
 This project automates the creation of **educational animated videos** from knowledge-based content.
 Students can input a **concept**, and the system generates slides, narration scripts, and converts them into a **fully animated video** using **Manim**.

 The project combines **Knowledge Graphs, AI/ML-based content generation, and animation automation**, providing a scalable pipeline for educational content.

 ---

-## Features (MVP)
+## Features (MVP)✨
 - **Knowledge Graph Storage**: Organizes concepts and relationships for concept retrieval.
 - **AI Slide & Script Generation**: Generates slide titles, bullet points, and narration scripts.
 - **Slide & Script Formatter**: Structures AI output into a Manim-friendly format.